-The Costa Brava coastal trails are a series of paths, built by fishermen and the police force who patrolled the coast on the lookout for smugglers, that extend over 200 kilometers.
+The Costa Brava coastal trails extend over 200 kilometers, built by fishermen and the police force who patrolled the coast on the lookout for smugglers.
 Certain sections of the old trails disappeared due to coastal development in the 20th century but many parts have been lovingly restored, providing visitors a unique means to explore the coast, its little coves and quaint fishing villages.
 There are many trails to choose from, offering visitors a choice of easy hour-long walks or week-long hikes.
 Some of the trails can be done as a circular route whilst others can be combined with public transportation.

 One of the most charming hotels along the Camins de Ronda is the Hotel Aigua Blava in the Begur township.
 This four-star family-run hotel, located on a forested hillside, consists of a main building and adjacent villas.
 Many of the spacious rooms have terraces which face the sea or the lovely pine trees.